hku-systems/SOTER/README.md

 **Important notes for Experiment 1:**

-- SOTER's inference latency on six models (i.e., black fonts on the bar) may not exactly match the results presented in the paper due to the instability nature of model inference.
+- SOTER's inference latency on six models (i.e., numbers on each red bar) may not exactly match the results presented in the paper due to the instability nature of model inference.
 - This experiment is expected to take around 45 mins before producing the final